newjersey/njwds/README.md

 ### Visual regresstion tests

 Visual regression tests are setup to run against the Fractal documentation in order to catch any simple regressions as we rebuild the CSS.
 To set the initial screenshots run `npm run test:visual:update` to run tests against those screenshots run `npm run test:visual`.
 Whenever visual updates are made to components, the screenshots will need to be updates.
-These tests also run CI
+These tests also run CI.
+Make sure the documentation is running locally (`npm start`) or the tests will fail.

 ### Accessibility tests